 ― N.R.
 Walker

-It is very important to know and understand this, the narcissist only loves themselves.
+It is essential to know and understand this; narcissist only loves themselves.

 They will love the child, but only if that child makes them look good by proxy.